jamesduncombe/php-paymo-api-wrapper/README.md

 	$use_data_cache = true;

 	/**
-	 * Create a new instance of the Paymo class passing login details as required */
+	 * Create a new instance of the Paymo class, passing login details as required */

 	$paymo = new Paymo(
 		'your_api_key',
 		'your_username',